keshav-37/HappyHikers/README.md

     3)Functionalities of posts and comments:
-        - Create, view, edit and delete posts and comments -Upload photos in post from local
+        - Create, view, edit and delete posts and comments
+        - Upload photos in post from local

      4) Flash messages responding to users’ interaction with the app